-HOME Investment Partnerships Program (HOME): HOME funds are provided by federal appropriation and regulations relating to environmental review, federal wage rates, federal accessibility, federal acquisition and relocation laws [URA and Section 104(d)], long-term affordability, etc. apply.
-HOME dollars are subject to approval from the OHFA Board.
-Funding levels are subject to appropriation of funds by the U.S. Department of Housing and Urban Development (HUD) and approval of the State Consolidated Plan.
+HOME Investment Partnerships Program (HOME): HOME funds are provided by federal appropriation by the U.S. Department of Housing and Urban Development (HUD) and are subject to approval of the State Consolidated Plan.
+Regulations relating to environmental review, federal wage rates, federal accessibility, federal acquisition and relocation laws (URA and Section 104(d)), long-term affordability, etc. apply.
+Awards of HOME funds are subject to approval by the OHFA Board.

 Ohio Housing Trust Fund (OHTF): The Ohio Housing Trust Fund provides funding to HDAP projects predominantly serving low- to moderate-income households with incomes at or below 50 percent of the Area Median Income (AMI).
 The OHTF gives preference to projects that benefit households with incomes at or below 35 percent of the AMI for the county in which the project is located, as established by HUD.
 Applicants receiving an award of OHTF dollars may be subject to State of Ohio Prevailing Wage Rate rules.
-The amount and use of OHTF dollars are subject to appropriation, per project approval from the State Controlling Board, and approval from the OHFA Board.
+The amount and use of OHTF dollars are subject to appropriation, per project approval by the State Controlling Board, and approval by the OHFA Board.